jakubledl/dissect/docs/ast.md

 the input as an *abstract syntax tree*, or AST (for a real-life example, see [Twig][twig-ast] or [Gherkin][gherkin-ast]).

-Getting the AST of the input with Dissect is nothing special, the callbacks in your grammar can return anything, so they might as well return AST nodes.
+Getting the AST of the input with Dissect is nothing special; the callbacks in your grammar can return anything, so they might as well return AST nodes.
 Dissect however helps you by providing a simple base class for the different node types: `Dissect\Node\CommonNode`.